granthale/wip-book/content/Notes/§ How can LLMs enhance spaced repetition software?.md

 This page is just the beginning.
 See [[Desirable features for automating flashcard creation]] and [[Prompt writing principles for flashcards]] for more.

+One question that it's important to ask is [[How impactful is writing your own Anki cards vs. reviewing generated prompts?]]

 ---
 ## References